kelda/katacoda-scenarios/node-todo/code-change.md

-1. Open `node-todo/app/routes.js` in the text editor, uncomment the code on line 12, and save the file.
+1. Open `node-todo/app/routes.js` in the text editor, and uncomment the code on line 12.
+Katacoda will save your change automatically.

    Blimp will sync the change into the container, and nodemon will restart the Node server.